 Live! from the Library

+Live! from the Library, produced by the Walnut Creek Library Foundation, features free public lectures, literary events, and cultural programs at the Walnut Creek and Ygnacio Valley libraries.
 Live! from the Library is made possible by donations to the Foundation’s Annual Fund.
 View past programs on our Video page.

 The Live! from the Library programs are very popular and we strongly encourage people to reserve their free seat by clicking one of the links above.
 Reserved seats will be held until 10 minutes before the beginning of the program.
 Please allow time for parking, the library lot can be full after 6 pm,try the free lot at Civic Park or the Broadway Garage which is $.50 an hour.